helabenkhalfallah/treasure-map-game/README.md

 Here is the map to be displayed by the Frontend:
 ![alt text](TREASURE_MAP_ADVENTURE.png)

+- Mountain are colored with yellow.
+- Treasure are colored with green.
+- Adventurers are colored with blue.

 The application consists of:
 - a frontend to display and download the movements and collections of treasures made by adventurers.